shirleyzhu233/PyTorch-MAML/README.md

 - **More options for outer-loop optimization.** We support mutiple optimizers and learning-rate schedulers for the outer-loop optimization.

 - **More powerful inner-loop optimization.** The official implementation uses vanilla gradient descent in the inner loop.
-Our code allows momentum and weight decay.
+We support momentum and weight decay.

 - **More options for encoder architecture.** We support the standard four-layer ConvNet as well as ResNet-12 and ResNet-18 as the encoder.